photonstorm/lazer/worklog.md

 Added Canvas DrawImage with a new options object, makes for much cleaner client-side code for this function specifically.
 Added lots of DrawImage tests.

+Canvas Shadow is in and working (as well as browsers support it anyway)

 ### 22nd November 2015

 Started work on the Array Utils.
 So far have done GetRandomElement, RemoveRandomElement, Shuffle and SpliceOne.
 Included adding String Utils Pad.